TRAVEL REQUIREMENTS (January 26, 2021)

 Please be informed that receiving pre-approval does not mean that you are cleared to enter St. Maarten.
 Upon arrival you must still pass through the additional medical screening measures at the Airport Health Checkpoint.
 All incoming passengers are subjected to temperature checks and other screening protocols and may be subjected to mandatory testing at their own expense.
 If re-tested upon arrival you will be expected to self-isolate or self-quarantine at your place of lodging/residence until the test results are known.
 Failure to adhere to the screening upon arrival will result in you not being cleared to enter St. Maarten and sent back to your originating country.

 Thank you for choosing St. Maarten as your preferred vacation destination.

 COUNTRY RISK ASSESSMENT

-If a country is not listed, this country is considered a high risk of transmission of COVID-19.
+If a country is not listed in the low risk category, this country is considered a high risk country for the transmission of COVID-19.

 - British Virgin Islands

 - Cayman Islands